South Dakota Sports Betting

 Advance deposit wagering (online racing betting) is legal for residents 18 or older in South Dakota.

-South Dakota Gambling Laws
+South Dakota Online Gambling

 South Dakota has several resources dedicated to promoting responsible gambling and helping problem gamblers find treatment.
 An effective starting point for anyone with questions or concerns is to call the National Council on Problem Gambling helpline, which can provide answers tailored to your situation and direct you to local treatment options if necessary.